rsalmei/alive-progress/README.md

 #### (📌 new in 2.0) A Spinner Compiler, really?

 Now, these generators of cycles and frames are fully consumed ahead of time by the **Spinner Compiler**!
 This is a very cool new processor that I made inside the _Cell Architecture_ effort, to make all these animations work even in the presence of wide chars or complex grapheme clusters!
-It was very hard to make these clusters smoothly and gradually enter and exit frames without ever changing their lengths or breaking the Unicode encoding altogether!
+It was very hard to make these clusters  gradually enter and exit frames, smoothly, while keeping them from breaking the Unicode encoding and especially maintain their original lengths in all frames!
 Yes, several chars in sequence can represent another completely different symbol, so they cannot ever be split!
-They have to enter and exit the scene always together, all at once, or the grapheme won't show up at all (an Emoji for instance)!!
+They have to enter and exit the frame always together, all at once, or the grapheme won't show up at all (an Emoji for instance)!!
 Enter the **Spinner Compiler**......

 This has made possible some incredible things!!
-Since this Compiler generates the whole spinner frame data beforehand: the grapheme fixes can be applied only once, and the animations do not need to be calculated again!
+Since this Compiler generates the whole spinner frame data beforehand:
+- the grapheme fixes can be applied only once;
+- the animations do not need to be calculated again!
-<br>So I can just collect all that ready to play animations and be done with it, so **no runtime overhead** at all!! 👏
+<br>So, I can just collect all that _ready to play_ animations and be done with it, **no runtime overhead** at all!! 👏

 Also, with the complete frame data compiled and persisted, I could create several commands to **refactor** that data, like changing shapes, replacing chars, adding visual pauses (frame repetitions), generating bouncing effects on-demand over any content, and even transposing cycles with frames!!